esrf-bliss/Lima-tango-python/doc/index.rst

 **LimaCCDs** is the generic device and it provides a unique interface to control any supported cameras.
 One can find below the commands, the attributes and the properties.

 To run a LimaCCDs server you will need at least to configure the **LimaCameraType** property.
 This property is used by the LimaCCDs server to create the proper camera device.
-Pleas refer a specific camera (e.g Basler) device chapter for further information.
+Please refers to any camera (e.g Basler) section for further information.

 Property
 ''''''''